fastify/fastify-cli/README.md

 ## Usage

-`fastify-cli` offers a single command line interface for your fastify
+`fastify-cli` offers a single command line interface for your Fastify
 project:

 ```bash